-At the guidance of health authorities and the state, we are setting aside entire sections of our residence halls (Barnhart Hall) for isolation (for positive cases) or quarantine (for contacts) should that become necessary for those students living in the residence halls.
+At the guidance of health authorities and the state, we set aside entire sections of our residence halls for isolation (for positive cases) or quarantine (for contacts) should that become necessary for those students living in the residence halls for the 2021–22 academic year.
 If a student needs to quarantine or self-isolate, representatives from University Housing, University Health Services, Lane County Public Health, and the UO Case Incident Management Team will work closely to determine how to manage each student’s situation on a case-by-case basis.

 A student in isolation (positive case) will not be able to leave their room and therefore, the risk is minimized for cross-interaction with residents once in their room.
 Exceptions include medical appointments.

 If a student who is in isolation or quarantine housing (including students with suspect cases) needs to see a doctor or other medical provider, one will be provided and the student will be charged and/or their insurance billed, similar to if the student had an office visit at University Health Services.
 A student in quarantine housing (including students with suspect cases) may want or need to have COVID-19 testing through University Health Services.
 That testing will be billed to the student.
 All visit and testing charges may be billed to the student's health insurance at the student's request.
 The health insurance plan may pay for all or a portion of the charges.
 Remaining balances will be the student's responsibility and billed to their student account.